cupy/cupy/docs/source/comparison.rst

 A table for quick comparison
 ----------------------------

-This table compares Chainer and other popular deep learning frameworks.
+This table compares Chainer with other popular deep learning frameworks.
 We hope it helps you to choose an appropriate framework for the demand.

 .. note::